foxzyt/Sapphire/README.md

 Since the installer is being worked on, installation is manual.
 Make sure you have the following software installed on your system:

-7zip or WinRar (opcional) : To extract Sapphire's files.
+7zip or WinRar (optional) : To extract Sapphire's files.

 ### Installation ###